Can dietary supplement labels be trusted?

 So what’s all the fuss about?

 An article was published in the New York Times8 on February 3rd, 2015 informing readers that the New York Attorney General had issued “cease and desist” letters to Target, Wal-Mart, Walgreens, and GNC after commissioning a study that used DNA bar code testing to verify the content of several popular herbs.
 He initiated the study in response to a 2013 study9.
 These letters demanded each retailer stop selling “adulterated and/or misleading herbal dietary supplements.”
 Each letter specifically references the name and lot number of the tested products.
-You can view a copy of the letters at the New York Times.

 The testing claims